 On-site soil and groundwater on the Zeneca site are contaminated, but exposure to these media is not occurring.
 Contaminants present in soil and groundwater include metals, pesticides, herbicides, PCBs, VOCs, and petroleum hydrocarbons.
-The majority of contamination on the site is contained under a temporary cap, thus, eliminating the risk of resuspension and migration of contaminants in soils.
+The majority of contamination on the site is contained under a temporary cap, eliminating surface water intrusion into materials underlying the cap, and the risk of resuspension and migration of contaminants in soils.
 The site is fenced, prohibiting access to the public.
-The City of Richmond's drinking water comes from surface water sources away from the site, not on-site groundwater wells; therefore, it is not threatened by the groundwater contamination at the site (13).
+The City of Richmond's drinking water comes from surface water sources away from the site, not on-site groundwater wells; therefore, it is not threatened by the groundwater contamination at the site [15].
+Additionally, there is a deed restriction prohibiting the use of on-site groundwater for drinking water purposes.
 These exposure pathways have thus been eliminated from further evaluation.
 However, if in the future, land use of the site changes to residential or recreational, then the site should be cleaned up to levels consistent with residential standards.
 An increased residential population in this area may result in more human activity in tidal/shoreline areas adjacent to site.
 Thus, areas south of the Bay Trail should also be characterized, and the risk to potential receptors evaluated.